Welcome to Christ Church New Brighton, Staten Island, New York

 We give thanks to God for the individuals who are celebrating their wedding anniversaries this week.

 In the Diocese of New York, we pray for +Sean, our Presiding Bishop; +Matthew and +Allen, our Bishops.
+The Bishop's Chaplain to Retired Clergy; Association of Episcopal Colleges; The Canon to the Ordinary; Episcopal Church Foundation; The Office of the Canon for Transition Ministry; Grace Church, Millbrook, and Christ Church, Sparkill.

 Menu